mojitoinc/mojito-mixers/README.md

 - Re-structure exported components and providers.
 - Center modal content (with prop).
 - Add Placeholder props for columns in FullScreenOverlay.
+- Create 3DS pages in Next app.
+- 3DS success and error screen designs.
+- Extract StatusIcon.

 TODO:
-- 3DS success and error screen designs (extract common component from PurchasingView and ErrorView).
-- Check modal scroll issue.
+- Improve ProviderInjector logic and add Apollo.
 - Update Purchasing page to do polling for CC payments instead of going to the confirmation one.
 - Implement persistance of state before redirecting users to 3DS and resume logic when coming back.
+- Document 3DS flow.

+FOUND:
 - Check why loader appears below page content in marketplaces.
 Change z-index there?
 Provider was missing for the standalone CircularProgress.
+- Check modal scroll issue.
+- Next.js vulnerability.

 ## Building this project as a library